When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 Here is the CF adapter mounted on the internal 2.5″ port of the ReAmiga 1200.
 Booting off of a WB 3.2 installation it worked fine.

-I have had problem with my ReA4091 SCSI card when running my BFG9060 68060 turbo card at 100 MHz.
-Everything worked fine if the BFG was clocked at 50 MHz but at 100 MHz the system refused to run stable giving me filesystems error instantly in Workbench.
+I had problem with my ReA4091 SCSI card when running my BFG9060 68060 turbo card at 100 MHz.
+The Amiga 4000TX worked fine if the BFG was clocked at 50 MHz but at 100 MHz the system refused to run stable giving me filesystems error instantly in Workbench.

 I got a heads up about a thread on github discussing possible solutions to this problem.
 You can find it here.
 One suggestion there is to reprogram U305 with the file from here.